Watu Wangu Foundation

 Board members and volunteers, both in the Netherlands as in the project country (Kenya), receive no salary or compensation of any kind.
 Only expenses made, for example for fundraising and administration, are reimbursed.
 This will not be more than 5% of donations received, but in reality it has always been less than this.

 Watu Wangu Foundation depends for her work on the support of sponsors.
-Many funds, individuals and businesses have helped us over the years.
-We are tremendously greatful to them.
+Many funds, individuals and businesses have helped the Foundation over the years.
+Foundation Watu Wangu is tremendously greatful to them.
 Below you will find an overview of a number of these sponsors

 Stichting KOOK